Alen-QK/VanManga/README.md

 ## What this project can do?

 This project designed for manga resource collecting.
-It can extract manga pages from website and transform them to custom format and save loaclly.
+It can extract manga pages from website and transform them to custom format and save locally.
 If you want to develop a manga viewer base on a manga server, you can have a try :)

 The reason we build VanManga is we want to build a private manga service for our friends and chat groups, without ads disturbance from other manga websites.